The only Cassoulet recipe you'll ever need.

 What to do:

-The key to my easy cassoulet is not lots of stages and processes, but to cook it for long enough for the liquid and fat to emulsify completely, and a crispy crust has formed.
+The key to this easy cassoulet is not lots of stages and processes, but to cook it for long enough for the liquid and fat to emulsify completely, into a thick, creamy sauce, and for a crispy crust to have formed.

-• In either the cast iron pot or a frying pan, heat a couple of glugs of olive oil with a nugget of butter and/or a nugget of duck fat.
+• In either the cast iron pot or a frying pan, heat a couple of glugs of olive oil with a nugget of butter or a good blob of duck fat.

-• Take the meat out, and gently fry the onions until they are soft.
+• Take the meat out, and gently fry the onions in the residual fat until they are soft.

 • Stir in the tomatoes or purée and the garlic.
 You could add a glug of white wine at this point.
-(If you are using a frying pan, now put it's contents into the casserole dish.)
+If using a frying pan, put its contents into the casserole dish at this point.

 • Put the meat in the pot, pour in all the beans, top up with the water or stock, to just cover the other ingredients.

-• Serve with a green salad and a crisp white wine or strong red.
-And crusty french bread, if you can handle more food.
+• Serve with a green salad, chunks of light baguette and a crisp white wine or strong red like a Cahors.

 Food and Wine Languedoc Home Page